ScreenJournal

 An agent could have Salesforce open for eight straight hours, clicking through records, updating fields, and logging activities.
 The screen looks impeccable.
 But without hearing the calls, you have no idea whether that agent is closing deals, fumbling objections, or dead silent while a frustrated customer waits on hold.

-Monitoring screens without analyzing voice is like reading a movie script without watching the film.
+Reading screens without analysing voice is like reading a movie script without watching the film.
 You get the structure, but you miss the performance.

 The Screen-Only Blind Spot